manishrnl/Portfolio/README.md

 - Includes contact form or help guide for visitors

 🛠 **Built Using**
-- Pure HTML, CSS, and JavaScript
+- Pure React.js, CSS, and JavaScript
 - No external frameworks or libraries

 ---